 The Corporate Emissions Reduction Transparency (CERT) report is a voluntary initiative for eligible companies to present a snapshot of their climate-related commitments, progress and net emissions position.
-This is presented in the one place, using a standardised framework.
+This information is presented in one place, using a standardised framework.

 Participation is voluntary and open to companies reporting over 50 kilotonnes of carbon dioxide equivalent (CO2-e) emissions a year under the

 National Greenhouse and Energy Reporting (NGER) scheme.

-The CERT report is a way for companies to show progress towards reducing emissions or increasing their use of renewable electricity and carbon offsets using a standard framework.
+The CERT report is a way for companies to show their progress on reducing emissions or increasing their use of renewable electricity and carbon offsets using a standard framework.